Synthetic vs. Real Training Data for Visual Navigation: Experiments

 \subsection{Simulation-to-real generalization}

 To address \textbf{Q3.} we analyze model design choices' effects on sim2real generalization.
-We trained models with $12M$ samples from simulation with either behavior cloning (BC) or 10 rounds of DAgger.
-Evaluation was performed both in simulation on the 2500 routes of the HM3D Val split~\citep{ramakrishnan_habitat-matterport_2021}, and in real environments on the Turtlebot.
-The real-world evaluation followed the protocol from Sec.~\ref{sec:exp_gen_setup}, with each method tested over 3 repetitions across 10 routes.
-See Appendix~\ref{sec:appendix_sim_evaluation} for details on the simulator evaluation procedure.
+We trained models with $12M$ samples from simulation with either behavior cloning (BC) or DAgger.
+Each method was evaluated over 3 repetitions across 10 real-world routes, and on the 2500 routes of the HM3D Val split~\citep{ramakrishnan_habitat-matterport_2021}.

 \textbf{Results} in Table~\ref{tab:sim2real_ablations} highlight the role of image encoder pretraining and on-policy data for sim2real transfer.
 The frozen EfficientNet~\citep{tanEfficientNetRethinkingModel2019} trained for classification on ImageNet transfers poorly, performing even worse than ViNT with an unfrozen encoder.
 The two Theia~\cite{shang_theia_2024} variants distill representations from large models trained for diverse visual tasks, and enable strong real-world performance even without fine-tuning.
 Models trained with BC and DAgger perform similarly in simulation but differ greatly in real-world performance.
 We attribute this to the stronger prediction error compounding caused by the sim2real gap and higher non-determinism of the real world.
 DAgger exposes the policy to a wider state distribution during training, drastically improving real-world performance.